olgafedyuk/Network-Attacks/Teardrop-IPv4/README.md

 ## Concepts

 **Non-paged Pool:** Kernel memory that cannot be moved to disk (to the paging file), it is always stored only in the physical memory.
 A large non-paged pool size often indicates that there is a memory leak in some system component or device driver.
 If exhausted, the system crashes.
 **Cached:** Cache memory acts as a high-speed bridge between the CPU and RAM.
 Temporarily holds data and instructions that the CPU is likely to use again soon, minimizing the need to access the slower main memory. https://www.geeksforgeeks.org/computer-science-fundamentals/cache-memory/
-**Port 123 (Use and Evasion):**
-Disguise: NTP protocol port (time).
-Many firewalls allow this traffic by default, so it works as camuflage.
+**Port 123 (Use and Evasion):** NTP protocol port (time), many firewalls allow this traffic by default, so it works as camuflage.
 In Wireshark, the analyst sees "NTP" with incorrect dates (e.g., year 2070) and may confuse the attack with a simple synchronization error, masking the DoS.